cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ## Wrapping Up

-This was a huge post, if you have readed this far I hope you have a better idea of what a container are.
-They are just isolated Linux processes and by knowing this you can answer a lot of the typical questions like:
+This was a long post, if you've read this far, I hope you have a better idea of what a container are and how they are created.
+After what we've learned so far we can answer to some of the typical container questions:

-### How about performance ?
+#### How about performance ?

-Yes they are just processes, if you have some rules in cgroup about CPU or memory they can affect performance.
+Yes they are just processes, you can control the how much each container consume by tweaking the cgroup rules.
+The major orchestrator like [Openshift](https://docs.openshift.com/enterprise/3.2/dev_guide/compute_resources.html) and [Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) offer an interface for this.
+After reading this article we should know how they achieve this trick :).

-### What's the difference between VM and Containers ?
+####  What's the difference between VM and Containers ?

-VM basically try to emulate a computer completely, while containers are just a special type of process.
+VM basically try to emulate a computer completely, including Bios, CPU, Memory,etc. While containers are just a special type of process.

-### Are containers faster than VM ?
+#### Are containers faster than VM ?

-It depends but in my opinion even when VM uses the CPU instructions to get a very close to the metal speed, you're still executing a bunch of OS libraries on top which I believe can add some overhead.
+It depends but in my opinion even when VM uses specials CPU instructions to get a very close to the metal speed, you're still executing a bunch of OS libraries on top which I believe can add some overhead.
 While in the container you just (or you should) run only your process and it's dependencies.

-### Can I use VM and containers ?
+#### Can I use VM and containers ?

 Why not?, I just use that combination to write this article.